jakubzapletal/PHP_CodeSniffer-rules/README.md

 ### PSR2 without camel case method name

-Sometimes is a code convention to write method names by underscore in test classes.
+Sometimes it is a coding convention to write method names with an underscore in test classes.
 In this case you can still keep checking PSR-2 standard thanks to ruleset below.

 ```bash
 $ vendor/bin/phpcs --standard=vendor/jakubzapletal/php_codesniffer-rules/psr2-without-camel-case-method-name.xml </PATH/TO/TESTED/FOLDER>